Azure/azure-sdk-for-js/documentation/test-quickstart.md

 };

 /**
- * creates the recorder and reads the environment variables from the `.env` file.
  * Should be called first in the test suite to make sure environment variables are
  * read before they are being used.
  */